Buffalo Creek Vacations: Sleep in a Caboose Where the Buffalo Roam in NC

 My kids absolutely loved the game room and one didn’t want to leave.
 Ever.

 Buffalo Creek has a ping pong table, foosball, a mostly enclosed area with lots of toys for smaller kids, a chess/checker table, and air hockey.
-You can also hang out there and play a DVD or take one back to your caboose to watch later.
-They’ve also got a pet turtle in there plus coffee and all kinds of books to read and information about the area to peruse.
+You can also hang out there and watch a DVD or take one back to your caboose to watch later.
+They’ve also got a pet turtle, plus coffee and all kinds of books and information about the area to peruse.

-The little shop has all kinds of buffalo-themed goodies like aprons, stuffed animals, socks, shirts, and keychains.
-Cheryl, one of the owners and the only daughter of Harriet and Harold, will likely be in here and is so friendly and helpful.
+The little shop features buffalo-themed goodies like aprons, stuffed animals, socks, shirts, and keychains.
+Cheryl, one of the owners and the only daughter of Harriet and Harold, will likely be there and is so friendly and helpful.
 If you have any questions at all, she will know the answer!

-So Buffalo Creek Vacations is really unique and fun because they are situated on a buffalo ranch and I find these creatures pretty fascinating.
-They literally roam the property (with fences) and you can see them hanging out and chilling and do whatever it is that buffalos enjoy doing.
+Buffalo Creek Vacations is really unique and fun because they are situated on a buffalo ranch, and I find these creatures pretty fascinating.
+They literally roam the property (with fences) and you can see them hanging out and chilling and doing whatever it is that buffalos enjoy doing.

-At 9:30 am every morning, they are fed and guests are invited to watch.
-Let me tell you – this was entertaining.
-Feeding the buffalo herd, which consists of more than 35 heads of them, is quite the task.
-They get fed special pellets once a day and graze the rest of the day in the pastures.
-To feed the buffalo, Harold, 78, drives the tractor while his wife, Harriet, also 78 years old, and a cousin of the family, Dennis, sits on the front end with the buckets of pellets and dumps them into the troughs.
+At 9:30 every morning, the family feeds the buffalo, and guests are invited to watch.
+Let me tell you, this was entertaining.
+Feeding the buffalo herd, which consists of more than 35 heads, is quite the task.
+They get special pellets once a day and graze the rest of the day in the pastures.
+To feed the buffalo, Harold, 78, drives the tractor while his wife, Harriet, also 78, and a cousin of the family, Dennis, sits on the front end with the buckets of pellets and dumps them into the troughs.

 Buffalo, which is the nickname of bison, are not typically nice creatures.
 They are part of the Bovidae family, which consists of cattle and antelope.
-While they seem like fluffy cows, they can run up to 30 miles per hour and jump straight up six feet, plus they can weigh up to 2,000 pounds and have horns.
-They can easily run you over and cause serious damage, which is why warnings about staying away from these buffalo are all over national parks where they roam out in Yellowstone.
-These are the same animals at Buffalo Creek so definitely follow all the signs and don’t think you can go cuddle with these wild mammals.
+While they seem like fluffy cows, they can run up to 30 miles per hour and jump straight up six feet.
+Plus, they weigh up to 2,000 pounds and have sharp horns.
+They can easily run you over and cause serious damage, which is why warnings to stay away from buffalo are all over national parks where they roam.
+These are the same animals at Buffalo Creek so definitely follow all the signs, and don’t think you can go cuddle with these wild mammals.

 Now, back to the feeding of the buffalo by the coolest grandparents I think I’ve met, aside from my own.
-These two septuagenarians on the tractor feed the buffalo every morning and do it fast and efficiently.
-If I manage to live to be 78 years old, I hope I can be as fearless and adventurous as these two grandparents.
+These two septuagenarians on the tractor feed the buffalo every morning, and they do it fast and efficiently.
+If I manage to live to be 78 years old, I hope I can be as fearless and adventurous as these two.

 There are also mini-horses, llamas, alpacas, goats, rabbits, donkeys, and horses at Buffalo Creek Vacations.
-The alpacas and llamas are sheared once a year for their fluffy fur and the goats make baby goats, which make a lot of people happy.
-The donkey is one of the guard animals and we got to hear him hee-haw a bunch of times.
+They shear the alpacas and llamas once a year for their fluffy fur, and the goats make baby goats, which make a lot of people happy.
+The donkey is one of the guard animals, and we got to hear him hee-haw a bunch of times.
 They are louder than you think!

-Harold Clackett is a train enthusiast and over his lifetime had collected a significant number of model trains, which he kept in his basement.
-When the BC Depot was built, a special room was added for the Smoky Mountain Model Railroaders Club, which is like walking into another world of tiny people, landscapes, and trains.
+Harold Clackett is a train enthusiast, and over his lifetime has collected a significant number of model trains, which he kept in his basement.
+When they built the BC Depot, they added a special room for the Smoky Mountain Model Railroaders Club, which is like walking into another world of tiny people, landscapes, and trains.

-The model train room is part of the ranch but a separate fee is charged to enter and explore the room ($10/adults, and $8/kids and seniors).
+The model train room is part of the ranch, but requires a separate fee to enter and explore.
+It’s $10 for adults and $8 for kids and seniors.
 Guests get a reduced rate.

 Birthday Parties, Field Trips, and Day Passes